ARUNAGIRINATHAN-K/Resume_Analyzer/README.md

 python app.py
 ```

-Access the app at http://localhost:5000.
+>Access the app at http://localhost:5000.

-Usage
+**Usage**

-Open the app: Navigate to http://localhost:5000 in your browser.
+>Open the app: Navigate to http://localhost:5000 in your browser.

-Upload a resume: Select a PDF resume file using the file upload input.
+>Upload a resume: Select a PDF resume file using the file upload input.

-Enter a job description: Paste or type the job description in the textarea.
+>Enter a job description: Paste or type the job description in the textarea.

-Analyze: Click the "Analyze Resume" button to process the resume.
+>Analyze: Click the "Analyze Resume" button to process the resume.

-View results: See the match score, missing skills, and a link to download a PDF report.
+>View results: See the match score, missing skills, and a link to download a PDF report.

-Download report: Click the "Download Report" link to save the analysis as a PDF.
+>Download report: Click the "Download Report" link to save the analysis as a PDF.

-Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a feature branch: git checkout -b feature/your-feature.
-Commit your changes: git commit -m "Add your feature".
-Push to the branch: git push origin feature/your-feature.
-Open a pull request.

-Please follow the Code of Conduct and report issues via the Issues tab.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Built with ❤️ by [Your Name]